Sourius/Sourius/README.md

 	- Information Security / Cyber Security
 	- and more ...

-- 👯 I'm currently collaborating on development project with java and docker (my bachelor's degree thesis)
+- 🔭 I'm currently working on Final Degree Project with java and docker

 <!--